debojyoti31/Digital-Image-Processing/README.md

 # Digital Image Processing in Python from Scratch

-Welcome to this repository, hhere you will find implementations of some basic digital image processing algorithms in Python, without using any external libraries.
+Welcome to this repository, here you will find implementations of some basic digital image processing algorithms in Python, without using any external libraries.

 ## Usage